-Sule Skerry was built by David A & Charles Stevenson in 1895, situated 40 miles west of Orkney and 35 miles north of the Scottish mainland.
+Sule Skerry Lighthouse was built by David A and Charles Stevenson in 1895.
+It is situated 40 miles west of Orkney and 35 miles north of the Scottish mainland.
 The lighthouse is listed as a building of Architectural/Historical interest.

 Some 40 miles west of Orkney, and as far north of the coast of Sutherland, Sule Skerry lies in the track of vessels passing through the Pentland Firth on passage to or from the Iceland seas.
 With a surface area of 35 acres and rising in the centre to 45 feet above water, it is almost out of sight of all land.
 About four miles away rises the stack, 140 feet high, and 15 miles farther south is the sunken Nun Rock, 13 feet below water.

 Sule Skerry had the distinction, acknowledged by the Guinness Book of Records of being the remotest manned lighthouse in Scotland (in fact in Britain).
 Its position is given in the publication as being 35 miles (56kms) offshore and 45 miles (73kms) north west of Dunnet Head, Caithness.